jansc/ncgopher/README.md

 ## Key bindings

-During alpha, the keybindings are not configurable and many operations are still not implemented.
+During alpha, many operations are still not implemented.
+Key bindings can be changed by adding a `keybindings` section in your `config.toml`, if you want to change them from the defaults below:

 | Key        | Command                        |
 | :--------- | :----------------------------- |